Can the Narcissist Get Better?

 1. The narcissist should take life in general and himself, in particular, much less seriously.
 Being immersed in one's self and in one's condition is never the right recipe to functionality, let alone happiness.
 The world is a comic, absurd place.
 It is indeed a theatre to be enjoyed.
 It is full of colors and smells and sounds to be treasured and cherished.
 It is varied and it accommodates and tolerates everyone and everything, even narcissists.

-ideogram for "crisis" and "opportunity" is one and the
+In Chinese the ideogram for "crisis" and "opportunity" is

-same.
-Why don't you transform the curse in your life into a blessing in other
+one and the same.
+Why don't you transform the curse in your life into a

-discussion group on the internet.
-You can establish "Narcissists
+can start a discussion group on the internet.
+You can establish

-Anonymous" in some community shelter.
-You can open a correspondence
+"Narcissists Anonymous" in some community shelter.
+You can open a

-network, a help centre for men in your condition, for women abused by
+correspondence network, a help centre for men in your condition, for women

-narcissists ... the possibilities are endless.
-And it will instill in you a
+abused by narcissists ... the possibilities are endless.
+And it will instill in

-regained sense of self-worth, a purpose, self-confidence and reassurance.
-It is
+you a regained sense of self-worth, a purpose, self-confidence and reassurance.

 This is, of course, a suggestion not a prescription.
 But it demonstrates the ways in which you can derive power from adversity.